gottacatchenall/ms_sampling_effort/manuscript.md

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
-Right empirical food webs from Mangal database in teal.](./figures/samplingdist.png){#fig:samplingeffort}
+Right empirical food webs from Mangal database in teal.
+The outlier on panel B is a 714 species network. ](./figures/samplingdist.png){#fig:samplingeffort}

 Caveats: this doesn't consider variation in abundance in space and time which is